tanveeeD/layoffs-sql-project/README.md

 This project focuses on cleaning and analyzing a global layoffs dataset using SQL.
 The goal was to prepare messy real-world data for analysis and extract insights about layoffs trends across companies, industries, and countries.

+This project is based on the SQL Data Cleaning and EDA project tutorial by Alex The Analyst.
+I followed the workflow and implemented the data cleaning steps using MySQL on the layoffs dataset.

 ---

 ## Dataset